-This article is from TOS Vol. 7, No. 4.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 7, No. 4.

 Claims of an “Islamic Golden Age,” from roughly the 8th to the 12th centuries, are not politically correct propaganda; such a Golden Age was real.
 During that period, numerous thinkers of the Arab-Islamic world—many of them committed Muslims—wrought significant advances in mathematics, astronomy, medicine, literature, and other fields.
 Sadly, that era came to an end; tragically, for the past eight hundred years, it has not been revitalized; terrifyingly, during those centuries—and continuing today—religious fervor has superseded reason and crushed intellectual culture under Islam.
 For fully eight centuries, the Islamic world first coasted on its past glories and, then, collapsed into a cultural Dark Age, where it remains.

 Who were these great thinkers?
 What were their accomplishments?
 Who influenced them?
 And why did Islamic culture ultimately reject reason and fully embrace faith?